Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Results

 \subsection{Time Evolution of mass function}

 Following the previous discussions, it is important to understand the distribution of the masses of the protostars as a function of time.
 This implies demonstrating the number of protostars in a particular mass range with the help of a histogram.
 Fig. \ref{fig:imf} illustrates how the mass function evolves with time.
-The four panels from the top to the bottom represent four different epochs $t\approx0,1.19\times10^3,2.02\times10^4,1.10\times10^5$ kyr.
+The four panels from the top to the bottom represent four different epochs $t\approx0,9.75\times10^2,1.00\times10^5,9.98\times10^5$ yr.

 Initially, the mass function shows peaks only in the low-mass end, reflecting the initial configuration.
-Over time, the peaks of the mass function tend to shift towards the higher mass end as a result of the continuous accretion by the protostars.
+Over time, the peaks of the mass function tend to shift towards the higher mass end as a result of the continuous accretion and merger by the protostars.
 This is expected since our model does not account for the formation of new protostars.
-Hence, at the end of our simulation, we find four massive and two low-mass protostars.
+Hence, at the end of our simulation, we find only one massive ($\gtrsim20 \ M_{\odot}$) and three low-to-intermediate-mass ($\lesssim 2 \ M_{\odot}$) protostars.